BridgeOJ/Portfolio/README.md

 # Portfolio
-Have a look at some of my cool projects:
+Here are some of the cool projects I've done:

 ## Portfolio Preview